sourcegraph/sourcegraph-public-snapshot/doc/admin/observability/alert_solutions.md

 **Descriptions:**

-- _repo-updater: 1000+ repositories are managed by the scheduler for 5m0s_
+- _repo-updater: 1000+ repositories managed by the scheduler for 5m0s_

 **Possible solutions:**